brcls/joystick/README.md

 * Access to the homepage, with viewing of some games selected by the store;
 * Viewing the administrator's page, with the possibility of manage the games and users of the store;
 * Acces to the cart, with the possibility of remove games, check the total price and finalize purchase.
+* Extra functionality: a recommendation of games based in the genres that the user likes more.

 ## Server